boustrophedon/pgtemp/README.md

     // db is shut down and files cleaned up upon drop at the end of the test }
 ```

+Examples:
+- A simple diesel example with axum
+- A more complicated "task queue" example using triggers and LISTEN/NOTIFY with sqlx and axum

 See the tests/ directory for complete library usage.